Digital privacy: Information privacy

-Attitudes

-User reaction and perception of digital practices and tools that include if they are willing to share information and if they want to use technology that invades more privacy such as instant messaging.
-These attitudes impact the decisions of users of whether they want to use invasive technologies or share personal information.

-Practices

-Individual practices to protect your information include being cautious when opening links, not to share personal information, organizing your email inbox by filtering spam or deleting unwanted email, and making new accounts when old ones get too much spam.
-Many researchers refer to the fair information practices or (FIP) for privacy polices, however companies don't provide adequate digital protection to users because they may not have and privacy polices, they don't agree with the FIP standards, or that the policies are too long and complex to understand.

-Tools and Technologies

-The two main technologies are privacy invasive technologies, or PITS, and privacy enhancing technologies, or PETs.

-Public Perception of Data Privacy Risks and Regulation
+Public perception of risks and regulation

 A 2023 Pew Research study highlights growing concerns among Americans about data privacy.

 81% are worried about how companies use their personal data, and 71% share similar concerns about government data usage.
 Many feel they lack control over their data, with 73% stating they have little control over how companies collect their information and 79% feeling the same about government data collection.

 The report also reveals that a significant portion of Americans are confused about data usage.
 77% do not understand how the government uses their data, and 67% feel similarly about companies.
 Additionally, there is strong support for more government regulation, with 72% of Americans believing that companies should face more oversight regarding personal information handling.

 Despite concerns, Americans remain skeptical about their ability to protect their data.
 While 78% trust themselves to make decisions about online privacy, 61% feel their actions won't make a significant impact.
 Racial and ethnic differences are also evident, with Hispanic, Black, and Asian adults more concerned about identity theft and data misuse compared to White adults.

 Public trust in social media companies is low.
-77% of Americans distrust social media executives’ ability to admit mistakes regarding data misuse, while 76% are skeptical about their commitment to prevent unauthorized data sales.
+77% of Americans distrust social media executives' ability to admit mistakes regarding data misuse, while 76% are skeptical about their commitment to prevent unauthorized data sales.